IOTRONICS/PARC-2024-SUBMISSION-/README.md

 ## Dependencies
 Packages needed are:
-# to is to be able to successfully run the tomatoes_detection1 package to be able to use YOLOv8.
+To is to be able to successfully run the tomatoes_detection1 package to be able to use YOLOv8.
 Install in the tomatoes_detection1 directory.
 ```
 pip:  pip install ultralytics
 ```